shaodude/SG-HDB-Resale-API-Service/README.md

 # Project Features

-- Raw data is sourced from [https://data.gov.sg/].
+- Raw data is sourced from [Singapore's Open Data](https://data.gov.sg/).
 - The data is processed and stored in a PostgreSQL database hosted on [Supabase](https://supabase.com/).
 - Six API endpoints are set up using Spring Boot to allow users to access key data and insights.